Australia Packing List: Your Essential Guide

 This is one item that is always on my carry-on list!
 Antiseptic cream is one of the most versatile products that I know.
 You can use it to treat any number of ailments.
 From rashes to spots, and even sunburn, antiseptic cream can treat the lot!

 It lasts for ages!
 It will definitely a few months in Australia or even a year.
 Ugly blemishes can appear out of nowhere on the road, packing antiseptic cream ensures you’ll be prepared should this happen!

-As well as the above items, here a few other items that are an essential part of my packing checklist
+As well as the above items, here a few other items that are an essential part of my packing for Australia checklist!

 This is one item that I neglected to include on my Australia packing list.
 I really, really, wish I had included it!
 I actually had one before I left on my trip to Australia, I just never thought I would need it.

 The reality is, that long-term travel is exhausting.
 You’re not spending every day chasing rainbows and waterfalls.
 There are days when you really can’t be bothered to do much.
 Access to a hard drive allows you to stick a film on and relax!
 It certainly saves you renting films!

 I love books!
 The only problem is, they take up space, a lot of space.
 When I was in Australia, I was carrying seven books around with me at one point!
 It was ridiculous!
 Eventually, I shipped them back to England, but it was a pain travelling with them!

 Investing in a Kindle completely avoids this scenario.
 Even if you’re only going for a short trip, I’d recommend getting one as they save space.
 Leaving you with more room for things to take on your Australia trip!

 When I was in Australia, I got hit by a car on my way to work.
 Thankfully, I escaped with a few cuts and bruises.
 It could have been a lot worse.
 I had insurance, so if it had been worse, I would have been covered.